 APR (Annual Percentage Rate): The total annual cost of borrowing.
-This rate includes interest, fees and any additional costs associated with borrowing.
-To ensure you’re evaluating the true annual cost of borrowing, it is best to compare loans based on APRs.
+This rate includes interest, fees and any additional costs associated with your loan.
+To ensure you’re evaluating the true annual cost of borrowing across lenders, it’s best to compare APRs.

 Automated Clearing House (ACH): A network used for all kinds of fund transfer transactions, including direct deposit of paychecks and monthly debits for routine payments.
 For example, it can be used to make automatic loan payments between borrowers and lenders or service providers.

-Basis Points (bp): One hundredth of a percentage point (one basis point = 0.01%).
-Changes to an interest rate are often described in basis points.
+Basis Points (bps): One hundredth of one percent (one basis point = 0.01%).
+Changes to interest rates are often described in basis points.
 For example, if an interest rate went from 4.5% to 5%, it would be described as 50 basis points higher.

-Debt To Income: The ratio used to determine what percent of a borrower’s monthly income goes towards paying debts.
-Lenders use this as a factor in determining a borrower’s eligibility for a loan as well as how much money they may borrow.
-Learn more about debt to income.
+Debt-to-Income Ratio: The ratio used to determine the share of a borrower’s monthly income that goes towards paying debts.
+Lenders use the debt-to-income ratio as a factor in determining a borrower’s eligibility for a loan as well as how much money they may borrow.

-Deferment: A set period of time during which the borrower is not required to make loan payments, also known as a “grace period”.
+Deferment: A set period of time during which the borrower may pause their loan payments.

 Interest Rate: The cost of borrowing money.
-This is the amount that you must pay in addition to the principal amount you borrowed.
-Interest rates are typically shown as a percent of the total amount borrowed.
+You must pay interest in addition to the principal amount you borrow.
+Each of your monthly payments are part interest and part principal.

-Prepayment: Payments made in excess of scheduled repayments.
+Prepayments: Payments made in excess of scheduled repayments.
 This can reduce future monthly payments and/or the loan term.
 Depending on the interest rate, it can make a lot of sense to make prepayments on your loan.
 But some lenders charge penalties or prohibit borrowers from prepaying, so be sure to check the fine print on any loan agreement you sign.

 Principal: The total amount borrowed.
-In the most simple terms, this amount is multiplied by the interest rate to determine repayments.
+In the most simple terms, this amount is multiplied by the interest rate to determine periodic repayments.

 Underwriting: The process that a financial company uses to assess the eligibility of a potential borrower to receive a product (credit, insurance, mortgage, or equity).
-Traditional lenders use your credit report, credit score, and salary information as their primary source of underwriting criteria.
-In addition to those, we evaluate potential borrower’s based on their education and work experience (e.g. university attended, major, GPA, salary history, and SAT/ ACT).
+Traditional lenders use your credit report, credit score, and income information as their primary source of underwriting criteria.
+In addition to those, Upstart’s underwriting model evaluates potential borrowers based on their education¹ and work experience.